This post may contain affiliate links. Please read our disclosure policy.

 - Place the meatballs on a parchment paper or foil-lined baking sheet as you go along for easy clean-up.
 Choose from two cooking methods below.
 If you're baking them and don't have a large enough baking sheet to give them a little room, use two of them.

 - Baking instructions: Preheat oven to 400F.
 Position the rack in the middle if using one baking sheet (if using two, do top and bottom and rotate the baking sheets halfway through cooking).
-Bake for 20-25 minutes or until they're cooked through (an instant read thermometer will indicate 165F).Frying instructions: You can get better browning on meatballs if you sear them in a skillet, but you will need to finish them in a sauce to cook them through (it's not safe to store partially cooked meat).
+Bake for 20 minutes or until they're cooked through.
+Timing will depend on the size of your meatballs, so err on the side of less time and test early if they're on the small side.Frying instructions: You can get better browning on meatballs if you sear them in a skillet, but you will need to finish them in a sauce or in the oven to cook them through (it's not safe to store partially cooked meat).
 Add 2-3 tablespoons of olive oil to a large, deep skillet and let it heat up for a few minutes over medium-high heat.
 Fry the meatballs in two batches until all sides are browned (about 5-7 minutes/batch).
 It's easiest to turn the meatballs with tongs.
 You may need to add a splash more oil for the second batch.
-Simmer meatballs in sauce (I recommend marinara) until they're cooked through.
+Simmer meatballs in sauce or transfer the skillet to the oven until they're cooked through.

 - Baked meatballs can be portioned up and frozen after they've cooled (I add 4-5 meatballs to small bags like a Ziploc or sandwich bag and then place them in a larger Tupperware container and freeze the whole thing).